kordejong/ruminations/documentation/repository.md

 messages, and documentation.

 There are tools that you can run to check whether files adhere to certain rules, like the code's formatting style, for example.
-Some of these tools even fix any deviations from the "correct" style.
-Running these tools each time you have made a change quickly becomes a hassle.
+Some of these tools can even automatically fix any deviations from the "correct" style.
+Such tools can be very useful, but running them each time you have made a change quickly becomes a hassle.

 Pre-commit helps you to automatically run tools that check and fix changes made to your repository every time you want to commit these changes.
 On the website you can find a repository of easy to use hooks which you can